almtree/AroMaster/firmware/README.md

 > 18-06-2025 new V1.8 firmare/software
 >- Adds the observatory "Ventilation" feature, requires V4 boards since an extra input is needed for the vent position sensor.
 >- The "pier relays" were reduced to 4 relays per pier.
->- Rpi fan control added
+>- Rpi fan control added.
->- Serial communication with a dedicated weather station (requires V4 boards)
+>- Serial communication with a dedicated weather station (requires V4 boards).
->- New ALPACA Switch implementation that combines the 'Pier relays' and the 'System relays'
+>- New ALPACA Switch implementation that combines the 'Pier relays' and the 'System relays'.
+>- New "log" console frame in the Webpage shows activity information and messages.
+>- New content layout in some Webpage frames

 The **Aro-Master** software/firmware runs as a '_daemon_' (a computer program that runs as a background process) on the Raspberry Pi and exposes its UI (user interface) through the embedded web-server.